 2001: Rabbi Paul Sidlofsky was hired as the new full time Rabbi.
 9/11 impacted the community in many ways but most significantly in the formation of the Interfaith Council of Halton, co-chaired by our Rabbi.

-2007: Rabbi Stephen Wise was hired by the congregation, brining new energy, interfaith leadership and communal involvement.
-Our social action projects look outward into the community with food drives for the Fareshare Food Bank, visiting senior homes, making lunches for Kerr St. Ministry after-school programs, fundraising for Cancer research and in 2010 helping to build a home with Habitat for Humanity.
+2007: Rabbi Stephen Wise was hired by the congregation, bringing new energy, interfaith leadership and communal involvement.
+Our social action projects look outward into the community with food drives for the Fareshare Food Bank, visiting senior homes, making lunches for Kerr St. Mission after-school programs, fundraising for cancer research and in 2010 helping to build a home with Habitat for Humanity.

 2009: The congregation has grown to over 120 families serving all of Halton, including families from Grimsby, Hamilton, Peel Region and Toronto.
 SBE celebrates its first communal Channukah lighting with over 200 people at the Halton Regional Headquarters and the first candle is lit by Regional Chair Gary Carr.

 2015: The congregation has grown to 150 families.
 SBE celebrates its 60th anniversary with a Gala Tribute Dinner featuring musical performances by Johannes Linstead, greetings from URJ president Rabbi Rick Jacobs and various faith leaders and local dignitaries.